drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/01.using-composer/docs.md

 ## How to install it

 Composer offers a convenient installer that you can execute directly from the commandline.

-Follow instructions on [how to install Composer here]:https://getcomposer.org/doc/00-intro.md  https://getcomposer.org/doc/00-intro.md
+[How to install Composer here]: https://getcomposer.org/doc/00-intro.md

 ## How to use it